Finnoy Travel - Travel Stories and Reviews

 Finnair short-haul business class seat is just a standard seat.

 The silver lining is that these seats are positioned at the front of the aircraft, facilitating a swift exit upon landing.
 Moreover, a curtain separates the business class from the economy class, offering a semblance of privacy.
-A funny detail was that one only blanket was provided for every two passengers.
+A funny detail was that only one blanket was provided for every two passengers.

 Finnair short-haul business class